The Best Moving Checklist of 2020

 The packing aspect is much easier if you did a good job of purging your belongings.
 When you pack ahead of time, you save yourself from the chaotic associated with moving day.
+Make a moving packing checklist and follow it diligently.
 Season clothes, garage, home, office, decorations, books, and other items that you won’t need some days before your move are to be the first items you pack.
 Essential kitchen items should be the last you pack while you work your way through the house until you get to the important items like toiletries and current wardrobe.

 - Schedule Time off Work

 Ensure you get the time off work if you plan to move during the week.
 In order to get all settled into your new home, you might as well consider taking off the day after your move, even if you are relocating on the weekend.